Powerful Knife Angel vigil remembers victims of youth violence

 Over the last few months, Luisa Di Marco has been working with communities across the country to turn this moment of remembrance into a national event.
 On Saturday evening vigils also took place in Liverpool, Manchester, Leicester and Camden with communities coming together in different ways to stand against violent crime.
 In Liverpool, where the Knife Angel made its very first journey in 2018, a vigil was held at the Anglican cathedral and landmarks across the city turned purple in support.

 The Knife Angel departs next week, but there’s still time to see it for yourself this week in Central Park before it leaves.
-If you’d like to be part of its legacy to the city, you can sign up to be an anti-violence ambassador on the Keep it 100 website.

 To find out more about the Knife Angel and its mission, visit the British Ironwork Centre’s website.